psi4/psi4/doc/sphinxman/source/notes_c.rst

     For example, to target the second excited-state, which is also the lowest energy state of its irrep, the first two calls will take m = 2, while the last takes m = 0.
     Methods that use this interface are: TD-fctl.
+    Note that numberings are associated with the calculation much more strongly than with the molecular system.
+Changing the number of roots sought, the symmetry subspace or the symmetry apportionment or roots under which the computation is run, or the excited state method are all likely to scramble root numberings.

 Alternate Implementations
 =========================